aphyr/partitions-post/README.markdown

 causing significant data loss.

-### ElasticSearch discovery failure
+### ElasticSearch discovery failure on EC2

 <a
 href="http://elasticsearch-users.115913.n3.nabble.com/EC2-discovery-leads-to-two-masters-td3239318.html">Another
-EC2 split-brain</a>: a two-node cluster on "roughly 1 out of 10 startups"
-failed to converge when discovery messages took longer than three seconds to complete.
+EC2 split-brain</a>: a two-node cluster failed to converge on "roughly 1 out of 10 startups" when discovery messages took longer than three seconds to exchange.
 As a result, both nodes would start as masters with the same cluster name.
 Since ElasticSearch doesn't demote primaries automatically, split-brain persisted until administrators intervened.
 Upping the discovery timeout to 15 seconds resolved the issue.